staadecker/utoc-membership-system/docs/Creating a production environment from scratch.md

 1. Log in to Google Cloud and make a new project.

-2. Enable the Cloud Build API, the Secret Manager API and the Google Sheets API.
+2. Enable the Cloud Build API, the Secret Manager API, the Google Sheets API and the Admin SDK.

 3. Create a Google Sheets with the same column headers as in the testing Google Sheets.
 Make note of the sheet id (in the URL).